 Do you miss Windows 95?
 For all of you out there, we have great news!
-You can run Windows 95 on your desktop and play all the vintage games that come with it as well as get creative with the old-school Paint.
+You can run Windows 95 on your desktop and play all the vintage games that come with it as well as get creative with old-school Paint.
 That is possible because of the Electron framework.
-That is just one example of how Electron can be used for apps development.
+Windows is just one example though of how Electron can be used to build applications (or apps) for desktops and laptops.
 Before we go any further with the best-electron-apps list, we should first explain what Electron actually is.

-Some of the advantages of Electron is that it can be used on all platforms, including Linux.
-Furthermore, developers don’t need to learn any new programming languages which lower the entry barrier.
-Electron also provides automatic updates, various OS integrations, including media keys, tray applets, etc.
+Some of the advantages of Electron is that it can be used on all operating systems, including Linux.
+Furthermore, developers don’t need to learn any new programming languages, lowering the barriers to develop a desktop application.
+Electron also provides automatic updates, various OS integrations, including media keys, tray applets, and more.

-Like nothing on the world is perfect, so neither is Electron.
+However, nothing in the world is perfect, and neither is Electron.
 Some of the downsides include – high memory usage, large download sizes and some apps may have poor quality.
-However, GitHub is continuously trying to make the framework better with constant updates.
+Despite all that, the active community on GitHub is continuously trying to make the framework better with constant updates.